antonyjiss/Bellabeat-Case-Study/README.md

 * Weight and Heart rate monitoring participation is comparatively very low, as we can see there are only 8 IDs logged in weight records
 * Since the sample participation is way too low, data related Weight and Heart rate will not be considered for analyses.
 * Highest proportion of engagement is reported for steps, 33
-* Bellabeat should work on the least taken features of our competitor
+* Bellabeat should work on the least taken features of our competitor, combined with [advanced technologies](https://www.edumed.org/spotlight/wearable-tech-smart-devices/)
  <br>

 > ### **Total hourly sleep analysis**